syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 documentation: ug
 ---

-**SfDataForm**

-The `Maui DataForm` (SfDataForm) control helps editing the data fields of any data object.
-It can be used to develop various forms such as login, reservation, data entry, etc. Key features includes the following:

-* Layout and grouping: Supports to linear, grid layout and floating label layout with grouping support.
-Supports customizing the layout with different heights for each item.
-* Caption customization: Supports loading the image as caption for the editor.
-* Editors: Built-in support for text, numeric, numeric up-down, picker, date picker, time picker, switch,drop-down,autoComplete and checkbox editors.
-* Custom editor: Supports loading the custom editors.
-* Validation: Built-in support to validate the data based on the `INotifyDataErrorInfo` and data annotations.
-It also programmatically supports validation handling.

 # Getting Started with Maui DataForm (SfDataForm)

-This section explains the quick overview to use the `Maui DataForm (SfDataForm)` for Maui Dataform in your application.
+This section provides a quick overview of how to get started with the .NET Maui DataForm(SfDataForm) for Maui and also provides a walk-through to configure the .NET MAUI DataForm control in a real-time scenario.

-## Creating an application using the .NET MAUI Scheduler
+## Creating an application using the .NET MAUI DataForm

 1. Create a new .NET MAUI application in Visual Studio.